Dansby Swanson Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson is hitting .266 with 13 doubles, two triples, seven home runs and 36 walks.
+- Swanson is batting .263 with 13 doubles, two triples, seven home runs and 36 walks.

-- Among the qualified hitters in MLB play, his batting average ranks 61st, his on-base percentage ranks 42nd, and he is 106th in the league in slugging.

-- Swanson is batting .286 with one homer during his last outings and is on an eight-game hitting streak.
+- He ranks 67th in batting average, 42nd in on base percentage, and 107th in slugging among the qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.